The Commission’s accounting system, which is based on accrual accounting rules.TOP

 Represents total primary income receivable by resident institutional units: compensation of employees, taxes on production and imports less subsidies, property income (receivable less payable), operating surplus and mixed income.
 Gross national income equals GDP (see above) minus primary income payable by resident units to non-resident units plus primary income receivable by resident units from the rest of the world.

 GNI has widely replaced Gross National Product (GNP) as an indicator of income.
 In the area of the EU budget this change took effect as from the year 2002.
 In order to maintain unchanged the cash value of the ceiling of EU revenue, referred to as the 'own resources ceiling,' the ceiling had to be recalculated in percentage terms.
-It is now established at 1.23 % of GNI.TOP
+It is now established at 1.20 % of GNI instead of the previous 1.23% of EU GNI.TOP

 The EU budget (see also MFF) is divided into six parts, or headings: